zhaoran/fis-postprocessor-annotate/README.md

 fis-postprocessor-annotate
 ==========================

-add ng-annotate in fis postprocessor
+add ng-annotate for angularjs in fis postprocessor